Blog Hyperlinking: Internal Links Versus External Links

 There are four types of internal links: Contextual links (links embedded in text), Navigational links, Footer links (links found at the end pages), and Image links.

-In contrast to internal links, external links lead to pages on websites or domains outside of your website.
+In contrast to internal links, external links in blog content lead to pages on websites or domains outside of your website.
 Also, external links may consist of links that people think of as internal.
 So, subdomains or directories that host different sites can fall under this type of blog hyperlink.

 SEMRush says, “In SEO terms, the term ‘external link’ usually refers to links that are built on other sites and point back to your domain.”
 In addition, external links support your page rankings, but first need to be measured for relevancy, quality, and volume.